Override-6/LComps-SpigotLibrary/README.md

 # How to use
 ## The class ComponentWrapper
-A ComponentWrapper can be instancied with his builder.
+A ComponentWrapper instance can only be created by his builder.
-Once instancied, the object can wrap any component. example :
+Once instancied, it can wrap any component. example :
 ```java
 WrappedPlayer wrappedPlayer = componentWrapper.wrap(bukkitPlayer);